vedantnn71/vity.nvim/README.md

 ## Installation
 To install, just clone the repo in the `~/.config/nvim` directory, you may want to back your current configuration.
-> P.S: Vity is currently in WIP, so it is is a bit buggy.
+> P.S: Vity is currently in WIP, so it is a bit buggy.
 Your contributions are highly appreciated!

 #### On Linux
 ```bash